shayanraja123/shayanraja123/README.md

 - 📫 How to reach me? **shayan.raja123@gmail.com**

-- ⚡ Fun fact: **I once helped a team drive $384,000 in revenue in a month using data analytics—proof that numbers can be both powerful and fun!**
+- ⚡ Fun fact: **I once helped a team drive $384,000 in revenue in a month using data analytics.
+This is proof that numbers can be both powerful and fun!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">